gbarreiro/gbarreiro/README.md

 # Guillermo Barreiro
-My name is Guillermo, I'm a graduated in Telecommunications Engineering and I'm currently living in Vigo, Spain.
+My name is Guillermo, I'm a graduated in Telecommunications Engineering and I'm currently living in Aachen, Germany.
 I love IT since I was a child, as well as music, sports, gastronomy and traveling.

 ### Technologies & Tools
 - **Programming languages**: Java, Python, C, Swift, Kotlin, TypeScript, JavaScript and PHP.